kvvchetty/mariappan-realtor-copy-01/index.md

     section_id: intro
     component: intro.html
     content: >-
-      The Mariappan Realtor agency provides services in leasing and rention space for office use, small business needs, residential.
+      The Mariappan Realtor agency, Velacherri Chennai.
+      Provides services in leasing and renting space for offices, small business needs, and residential.
     actions:
       - label: Learn More
         url: /about